Skip to content

 Multi-Stage Protocols#

-Multi-stage protocols are used in scenarios where multiple scripts interact with each other.
-In these protocols, one script can reference the script of a subsequent stage.
+Multi-stage protocols are beneficial in situations where multiple scripts need to interact.
+In these protocols, a script can reference the script of a subsequent stage.

 In script1, we have the statement: